Dilip Sinha: Books and journals

-An impressive work.
 Has historical detail, legal rigor as well as a nuanced awareness of the normative compulsions and practical politics driving this great institution.
 Sinha rightly warns us that a Security Council rendered unpredictable or unreliable by P-5 vagaries could affect its own credibility and ultimately the legitimacy of the UN itself.

 Personal life

 Dilip Sinha is married to Shrimi Sinha and has two sons.
 He speaks English, Hindi and German fluently.